saitamasahil/skyscraper/docs/CONFIGINI.md

 #### unattendSkip

 When generating a game list Skyscraper will check if it already exists and ask if you want to overwrite it.
 And it will also ask if you wish to skip existing game list entries.
 By enabling this option Skyscraper will _always_ overwrite an existing game list and _always_ skip existing entries, in other words: game list entries are added if not present in the gamelist, existing entries are left untouched.
-This is useful when scripting Skyscraper to avoid the need for user input.
+This flag is useful for example when scripting Skyscraper to avoid the need for user input.

 Default value: `false`
 Allowed in sections: `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`, `[<SCRAPER>]`